-This policy (together with any privacy notice displayed on www.boodles.com (“our site”) or otherwise notified to you) sets out the basis on which we will process any personal data we collect from you or that you provide to us.
+This policy (together with any privacy notice displayed on www.boodles.com (our site) or otherwise notified to you) sets out the basis on which we will process any personal data we collect from you or that you provide to us and how we look after your personal data when you visit our site.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 Information we may collect from or about you

 • Personal data, or personal information, means any information about an individual from which that individual can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 • Information that you provide by filling in forms on our site or other electronic means, by telephone or by visiting our stores or attending our events.
 This includes information provided at the time of registering to use our site, subscribing to our service or requesting further services or searching for a product.
 We may also ask you for information when you enter a competition or promotion sponsored by us, and when you report a problem with our site.
 The information you give us may, as well as other information, include your name, address, e-mail address, phone number, financial and credit card information.